0xGeegZ/lets-fucking-game-v1/README.md

 We could run into a storytelling exercise and tell you that this was thought of as an innovative new way to engage your web3 community on twitter while providing a simple and fun experience.

 And in retrospect, it can be.
-But the fact is the original goal was just to find a fun way to learn Web3 because in fact...
+But the fact is the original goal was just to find a fun way to learn Web3 because in reality...
 It's just a fucking game :)

 ## What it does